A delivery unit that ships every week.

 - Pure maintenance or break-fix with no shippable outcomes

-- Deep cross-team dependencies the pod cannot ship without
+- Deep cross-team dependencies the POD cannot ship without

 - Fixed-price waterfall SOWs with penalty clauses or hourly bidding